yamamushi/du-discordbot/Developers.md

-Open up `main_handler.go` and scroll down to where you added your `HelloHandler` before, modify it slightly to the following:
+Open up `primary_handler.go` and scroll down to where you added your `HelloHandler` before, modify it slightly to the following:

 ```go